Four Marks: Early history

 The area was given by King Cenwalh of the West Saxons to the bishopric at Winchester, starting a chain of ecclesiastical management through to the current day.
 The commitment was confirmed in writing by a successor, King Ine, in A.D.
 701 in a disputed charter.
 The charter listed many local gates and watering places, mostly identifiable today, showing that the area contained important Saxon husbandry.
 In the following centuries Four Marks seems to be quite empty as the soil was not attractive enough for farmsteads and water access was an issue as the village lies on a ridge.
 It was because of this fact that Four Marks became the site of the commons of various neighbouring parishes, especially Ropley, whose commons expanded over most of the current settlement of the village.

 The earliest medieval settlement in Four Marks was Lymington, likely a small farmstead, which stood halfway between the railway bridge and Five Ash Pond on Lymington Bottom Road.
 This was first recorded in 1307 as Lenynton meaning the farmstead by the lime trees.
 This settlement disappeared by the 15th century and survives only in the lane name Lymington Bottom Road.

 The oldest still inhabited part of the village is the hamlet of Hawthorn, first recorded in 1424 as Horethornes, which sits north of Hawthorn Road.
 It saw a great deal of activity from as early as the 15th century, and has been continuously settled since the 1500s.
 Here are also the oldest houses in Four Marks (see below).

 As mentioned, Four Marks referred to the meeting point of four parishes.
-It was, therefore, not a place, but a four-way boundary point known as a quadripoint near the current Boundaries surgery (SU6715635272).
-It was marked by a large white stone in 1759, which was reported destroyed by workmen during road construction in the 1960s.
+It was, therefore, not a place, but a four-way boundary point known as a quadripoint near the current Boundaries surgery.
+It was marked by a large white stone, first recorded in 1759, which was reported destroyed by workmen during road construction in the 1960s.
 An old photograph notes its site tucked into a roadside hedge.

 Apart from the accident of boundaries, 'Four Marks' for almost all its history and most of its modern times was an empty, but busy, place.
 People passed through, or near by, without great notice using the Roman Road, then later the King's Highway through Chawton Park Wood, and, beginning in the 18th century the Alton to Winchester turnpike (now the A31).
 The high point of the roads at about 215 metres was a chalk ridge, capped with clay and flints, lying between Telegraph Lane and the centre of Medstead.
 Rainwater flows to the north to the River Thames and, to the south, to the Solent.
 Under 50 inhabitants clustered away from the through road around small farms dotted along the old river bed called Lymington Bottom and, for instance, at Hawthorn, Kitfield and Kitwood.